-- 1. Stimulate revitalization of the City, its neighborhoods, industrial areas, commercial districts and Historic Downtown La Crosse by: - a.
-Improving infrastructure; - b.
-Meeting job creation requirements as referenced in the City's Living Wage Resolution as amended or superseded; - c.
+- 1. Stimulate revitalization of the City, its older neighborhoods, industrial areas, commercial districts and Historic Downtown La Crosse by: - a.
+Improving infrastructure; - Meeting job creation requirements as referenced in the City's Living Wage Resolution as amended or superseded; - c.
 Retaining existing jobs; - d.
-Creating a variety of housing and mixed-use commercial/housing opportunities to increase the number of residents; - e.
+Creating a variety of <a href="https://example.com/housing.com/ - e.
 Attracting desirable businesses and retaining existing businesses;

 - f.
 Encouraging development projects that enhance the streetscape and pedestrian experience and improve the vitality of the downtown area by adding interest and activity on the first floor of mixed-use buildings; - g.
-Increasing use of mass transit by actively promoting and participating in the MTU Works pass program for employees. - 2.
+Promoting Increasing use of mass transit by actively promoting and participating in the MTU Works pass program for employees. - 2.
 Promote efficient usage of land through elimination of blight and redevelopment of underutilized properties. - 3.
 Support an educated workforce and strengthen the employment base of the City overall. - 4.
-Stabilize and upgrade neighborhoods. - 5.
+Stabilize and upgrade targeted neighborhoods. - 5.
 Increase property values, tax base and tax revenues. - 6.
 Leverage the maximum amount of non-City funds into a development and as a result flow back into the community. - 7.
+Align with the City's carbon neutrality efforts.
 Reduce communitywide greenhouse gas emissions by 40-50% of 2019 GHG emissions by 2030, and reaching carbon neutrality by 2050. - 8.
 Further strengthen the City's role as the hub and economic center for the larger region. - 9.
 Foster diversity both among business type/industry and demographic make-up of the business owners, employers, and employees. - 10.
 Stimulate and/or support place-making initiatives. - 11.
 Address economic equity within the City. - 12.
 Improve economic resiliency within the City. - 13.
 Contribute to other unique projects or programs not listed that provide public benefits.